artbrock/holochain_docs/App-Development-API.md

 Retrieves `<hash>` from the DHT.
 Options is a hash map of modifiers about how/what to retrieve.
 Currently the options are:

 - `StatusMask: <int>` determines which status entries to return.
 You can use defined constants `HC.Status.Default/Live/Deleted/Modified/Rejected` as the `<int>` value.
 If unspecified `<StatusMask>` will be assumed to be `Default` which is returns only live values entries resolving any modified entries.
+- `GetMask: <int>` determines what to return.
+You can use defined constants `HC.GetMask.Default/Entry/EntryType/Sources/All`.
+If unspecified `<GetMaks>` will be assumed to be `Default` which is returns just the entry type.
+If more than one element in the mask is chosen the result will be an object using the mask value as the key of all the chosen return types.
+- `Local: <boolean>` if true indicates that the get should return data only from the local chain, *NOT* from the DHT.

 ### `getLink <base> <tag> [<options>]`